sparksi/sector-distribution/themes/sector_starter/README.md

 ### 2. Install dependencies & Run the project

+Install Yarn (Optional)

+ `apt-get install yarn`

 Then `cd` inside the root of this theme directory.

 Now you can run the 3 commands needed to compile and watch the files in the `./scss/` directory as well as watch for new SVG's in the `/build/sprite/` directory.
 The SCSS files will be compiled into a `./css/` directory.
 SVG's will be compiled to the `/images/` directory.
 Read more about svg here: https://www.liquidlight.co.uk/blog/article/creating-svg-sprites-using-gulp-and-sass/

 `npm install && npm run bower install && npm run gulp` (**see note about `bower` below**)

+or if using yarn

+`yarn install && npm run bower install && yarn run gulp`

-The first command, `npm install` will download and install all the modules listed in the `package.json` file into the `./node_modules/` directory.
+The first command, `npm install` or `yarn install` will download and install all the modules listed in the `package.json` file into the `./node_modules/` directory.

 The second command, `npm run bower install`, executes a script defined in the `package.json` file.
 This simple script definition looks for the relative copy of the `bower` module, which is a front-end package manager and will install our front-end tools, such as Susy, into a `./bower_components/` directory.

 **NOTE:** If `bower` does not install its packages, just run this instead: `./node_modules/bower/bin/bower install`. *This is because of an issue with the old version of NodeJS and NPM that come from the Ubuntu repositories.*

-The last command, `npm run gulp`, again executes a script defined in the `package.json`.
+The last command, `npm run gulp` or `yarn run gulp`, again executes a script defined in the `package.json`.
 This script runs Gulp, which simply executes the default commands found in the `gulpfile.js` file.
 The commands we have defined as default are `sass` (compiles) and `watch` (watches).

 #### Known error during default Gulp task: